golemfactory/yapapi/README.md

 ## How to use

-An example Golem application, using a docker image containing the Blender renderer:
+An example Golem application, using a Docker image containing the Blender renderer:

 ```python
 import asyncio